pepesrz91/flourish_code_challenge/README.md

 ### POST /api/v1/user_events

-This is the main endpoint it will respond to the following events
+This is the main endpoint. it will respond to the following events:
 * UserAuthenticated
 * UserPaidBill
 * UserMadeDepositIntoSavingsAccount